The Heatmakerz: History

-Early Career
+Early career (2000–2007)

-2000–2007

-The Heatmakerz first major label placement was the title "The C-Quel" which led off the Canibus album 2000 B.C.
-(Before Can-I-Bus) on Universal Records in 2000.
-That was followed up with Ghostface Killah's "Ice" off the Bulletproof Wallets and Cam'ron's "Come Home With Me" and "Boy Boy" on the Come Home with Me album released in 2001 and 2002, respectively.
+The Heatmakerz' first major label placement was the track "The C-Quel", which opened Canibus' 2000 album 2000 B.C.
+(Before Can-I-Bus) on Universal Records.
+That was followed up with Ghostface Killah's "Ice" off Bulletproof Wallets in 2001.

-In 2003, The Heatmakerz hit their stride writing and producing eleven songs on The Diplomats debut album Diplomatic Immunity which included the hit singles "Dipset Anthem" and "I'm Ready".
-It was this pivot album with The Heatmakerz defining the "Harlem sound" that quickly transformed into The Heatmakerz being described as the "Sound of New York".
-The Heatmakerz sound has been described as hip-hop mixed with rock and roll, with Rsonist describing it as: "It's aggressive soul music.
-It's that Crack Music."
+According to Rsonist, the duo's breakthrough occurred after they made contact with Cam'ron's manager and used the connection to pass several beats along to Cam'ron himself.
+The Heatmakerz' production appeared on "Come Home with Me" and "Boy Boy" from Cam'ron's 2002 album Come Home with Me; the following year, they wrote and produced eleven songs on The Diplomats' debut album Diplomatic Immunity, which included the hit singles "Dipset Anthem" and "I'm Ready".

-In 2007, the music business began to change and readjust with various new trends.
-It was at this point that Thrilla no longer viewed the business in the same way that Rsonist did.
-Thrilla stepped back from making music and ventured into various businesses such as real estate, starting a trucking company and more.
-At that point Rsonist continued under The Heatmakerz moniker and his writing and producing became a solo endeavor.
+In 2007, changing trends in the music industry led Thrilla to step away from making music and instead venture into other businesses, including real estate and trucking.
+Rsonist continued writing and producing as a solo artist, but continued using the Heatmakerz moniker.

-Rsonist Solo
+Rsonist solo (2007–present)

-2007-present

 After Thrilla's departure, Rsonist continued to write and produce on various projects across the hip-hop world for the next decade plus under the Heatmakerz brand.
-He made an album with Lil Wayne and Juelz Santana titled "I Can’t Feel My Face" which was never released.
-Over this time, The Heatmakerz distinct sound was heard on various records including with artists Fat Joe, Asher Roth, Slaughterhouse, Jim Jones, The Diplomats, Cam'ron, and Joell Ortiz.
+He made an album with Lil Wayne and Juelz Santana titled I Can't Feel My Face which was never released.
+Over this time, The Heatmakerz distinct sound was heard on various records including with artists Fat Joe, Asher Roth, Slaughterhouse, Jim Jones, the Diplomats, Cam'ron, and Joell Ortiz.

 In 2015, Desiigner's hit single "Panda", which went on to reach number one on the US Billboard Hot 100 and the US Hot R&B/Hip-Hop songs, was recorded in Rsonist's Diamond District Studios in midtown Manhattan.
 The following year, the Fat Joe and Remy Ma single featuring French Montana's "All the Way Up", which reached number four on the US Rhythmic Billboard chart was also recorded at his studio.

 Rsonist became known as the main producer of 2011 XXL Freshman class member and fellow Bronx native, Fred the Godson.
-The pair released critically acclaimed tapes, even teaming up with Joell Ortiz for a "Gorilla Glue" project in 2019 before Fred's untimely passing in 2020 from COVID-19.
+The pair released critically acclaimed tapes, even teaming up with Joell Ortiz for the album Gorilla Glue in 2019.